Skip to content

 Conversation persistence

-Sessions are automatically saved to ~/.config/rho-agent/conversations/ as JSON files containing the full message history.
-The --list flag shows saved conversations and --resume restores one, enabling long-running investigations across multiple sessions.
+The --list flag shows saved sessions and --resume restores one, enabling long-running investigations across multiple sessions.

 Key directories